storybookjs/marko/docs/addons/writing-addons.md

 ### Anatomy of an addon

-The addon we're about to build as other existing Storybook addons will follow a common file and directory structure.
-Applying this pattern will enforce development good practices.
+The addon we're about to build like other existing addons follows a common file and directory structure.
+Here's how the addon will look like when it's finished.

-Below is a brief overview of how the addon we're about to create will look like:

 | Files/Directories | Description                       |